-TCM services are performed in accordance with this policy and 40 TAC, Part 2, Chapter 108.
+TCM services are performed in accordance with this policy and 26 TAC, Part 1, Chapter 350.

+TCM services may be delivered in-person, through synchronous audio-visual technology, or by synchronous audio-only, including telephone, technology .

 TCM Contacts may be made with other individuals when directly related to identifying the eligible client’s needs, helping the eligible client access services, identifying needs and supports to assist the eligible client in obtaining services, providing the service coordinator with useful feedback, and alerting the service coordinator to changes in the eligible client’s needs.
 These contacts must be documented in the client’s record, but are not submitted as claims to Medicaid if they take place outside of the presence of the client or the client’s parent or routine caregiver(s).